Metropolis (barbershop quartet)

-Metropolis is a barbershop quartet affiliated with the Barbershop Harmony Society.
+Metropolis was a barbershop quartet affiliated with the Barbershop Harmony Society.
 The group won five consecutive medals with the Barbershop Harmony Society at their annual International Convention.
-Metropolis has performed over 460 stage shows in the United States and in Finland, Russia, England, New Zealand, The Netherlands, Japan and Ireland.
-They have performed in over 190 cities around the world and over 40 states/provinces in the USA & Canada.
+Metropolis has performed over 500 stage shows in the United States and in Finland, Russia, England, New Zealand, The Netherlands, Japan and Ireland from 1994 to 2013.
+They performed in over 190 cities around the world and over 40 states/provinces in the USA & Canada.

 Metropolis appeared on "What's Your Hobby", as well as the pilot episode of the "Fourth Floor Show" on E!
 Entertainment Television with Vance DeGeneres, followed by the filming of a national Dr Pepper commercial.
 They have appeared on Diagnosis: Murder in which Dick Van Dyke sang a song with the quartet in the episode entitled "Santa Claude".
 Metropolis has made radio appearances and performed in an independent film entitled "Pacino is Missing".

-They have been International Barbershop Chorus Champion Masters of Harmony and were part of the performances in Salt Lake City in 1996 and Anaheim in 1999 which gained the Masters their third and fourth consecutive International Chorus Championships.
+They have been section leaders for the International Barbershop Chorus Champion Masters of Harmony and were part of the performances in Salt Lake City in 1996 and Anaheim in 1999 which gained the Masters their third and fourth consecutive International Chorus Championships.
 The quartet was also named the Masters of Harmony 1996 Quartet of the Year.

 In addition to becoming 1996–97 Far Western District Champions, on May 9, 1998, Metropolis earned the Harmony Sweepstakes' Grand National A Cappella Championship – the first barbershop quartet to do so in the history of the event – and in 1999, the Contemporary A Cappella Recording Awards (or CARAs) nominated Metropolis' CD "Aural Hygiene" for "Best Barbershop Recording" and "Best Barbershop Song".

 In 2002 in Portland, Oregon, Metropolis earned a bronze medal in the Barbershop Harmony Society's International Competition and repeated this achievement in Montreal, Quebec in 2003, Louisville, Kentucky in 2004, Salt Lake City in 2005 and again in Indianapolis, Indiana in 2006.

 The quartet performed an average of 23 shows per year for over 12 years, traveling around the United States as well as traveling to Europe, Asia, Russia and the Pacific Rim to teach and perform.
 Their final performance was on October 19, 2013, on the Harborlites Chorus annual show.